-The Ministry of Education and King Abdullah II for Development invite students from private and public schools to participate in a one-day orientation with 3-4 team members besides one teacher.
+The Ministry of Education and the King Abdullah II Fund for Development invite students from private and public schools to participate in a one-day interactive session.

-The training prepares them, later on, to work alone for two months to develop their games.
+The training prepares them, later, to work alone for two months to develop their game concepts.

-After two months, the students will deliver their work and pass through a verification process.
-Maysalward’s team will verify that all game elements developed are the students’ authentic work, not copied or exploited by external help.
-Otherwise, the team disqualifies
+After two months, students present their work to their trainers and go through the verification process.
+The Maysalward team will verify that all elements of the game developed are the original work of students and are not copied or developed with external assistance.
+Otherwise, the team is excluded.

-After passing the Qualification stage, the teams will take a one-day soft skills training session, where they will learn how to present and pitch their ideas.
+After passing the Qualification stage, the teams will take a one-day soft skills training session to learn how to present and pitch their ideas.

 Also, a budget of $70 will be given to each qualified team.
-Only within this budget, students present their projects (printouts, giveaways …etc).
+Only within this budget, students present their projects (printouts, giveaways …etc.).
 Also, an expense report will be handed over on the assessment day.
-However, this part was introduced to manage equal expenditures between schools where some better financially schools in the past had an advantage in showcasing their work.
+However, this part was introduced to manage equal expenditures between schools in showcasing their work.

-The students present their ideas in front of a Jury panel.
-It hosts successful entrepreneurs at every Cycle, representatives from mobile technology companies, Ministry of Education, ex/ministers, and heads of educative Jordanian organizations.
+In front of juries, the students present their projects.
+Every cycle hosts juries members from successful entrepreneurs, mobile technology firms, the Ministry of Education, former ministers, and heads of Jordanian educational organizations.
 They all share one agenda; to do a final polish up, proper assessment, and of course, select a winner.

-King Abdullah II for Development and the Maysalward’s Team usually give a 10-minute general brief to the Jury panel on the Cycle, theme, and the students and their teacher’s interactions.
+The King Abdullah II Development Fund and Maysalward Team give the jury panel a 10-minute general brief on the students’ cycle, theme, interactions, and teacher.

 How do the teams present their ideas?

-The students will be at liberty to express themselves with full freedom from videos to PowerPoint or theatrical plays.
+Students will be free to express themselves entirely independently with PowerPoint videos or drama plays.

 They have 5 minutes to present and 15 minutes to answer the Jury panel questions and discuss remarks.